-Subprogram Name Project Name Contract Value Start Date End Date Project Description Contracted Partner Location What is it achieving? sharing between vessels and divers.
-Independent Review CO-IW-104 - Murdoch University - Independent Review \$82,555 7/06/2019 30/06/2020 The focus of this review is to provide a scientific assessment of the effectiveness and efficiency of the COTS control program at protecting coral cover at key sites.
+Subprogram Name Project Name Contract Value Co- investment Start Date End Date Project Description Contracted Partner Location What is it achieving? are out on the Reef to survey and remove crown-of- thorns starfish.
+Independent Review CO-IW-104 - Murdoch University - Independent Review \$82,555 \$0 7/06/2019 30/06/2020 The focus of this review is to provide a scientific assessment of the effectiveness and efficiency of the COTS control program at protecting coral cover at key sites.
 Murdoch University NA - Not location specific e.g consulting Provides an evidence base on the effectiveness of an Integrated Pest Management approach for COTS Control.

-RRAS PROJECT SUMMARY
+RRAP PROJECT SUMMARY